 Exogenous: Originating from outside an organism.
 Exogenous cholesterol is the kind that comes from outside sources – from things that you eat.

 Your body needs cholesterol, but too much of it can be detrimental to your cardiovascular system (heart and blood vessels).
 There are varying schools of thought when it comes to cholesterol, but it is pretty much unanimous that diet and exercise play a vital role.
 There are drugs called statins designed to reduce oils and fats in the bloodstream.
 Like any drug, they can have side effects.
 The subject of drugs seems to be the pivotal point where the mind-sets diverge.
 While anyone should at some point see a doctor and get their cholesterol checked out, it would be beneficial to know how to prevent your cholesterol from skyrocketing.
+One approach is the holistic methods to reduce cholesterol.

 As an analogy, take the subject of drug abuse: If we educate youth as to what drugs consist of, and what they do to a person – physiologically and mentally – we are empowering them with knowledge and many would choose a more sensible path of refraining from abusing drugs.
 They’d say “no” because they knew better.
 Likewise, it is sensible to educate oneself on diet and nutrition.
 Views on diets vary widely, but some of the foods generally thought to bump up your cholesterol: